 England, PO1 3PY

-Located in the Peninsula Barracks building, this museum traces the history of the Green Jackets, with historic artifacts, uniforms, and archival photographs.
-Mementoes include a writing case used by General Wolfe at the Battle of Quebec, and clothing worn by the Duke of Wellington.
+Located in the Peninsula Barracks building, this museum traces the history of the Green Jackets, with historic artefacts, uniforms, and archival photographs.
+Mementoes include a writing case used by General Wolfe at the Battle of Quebec and clothing worn by the Duke of Wellington.
 Peninsula Barracks, Romsey Road Winchester,

 England, SO23 8TS

 This interesting museum tracing the history of the Royal Hampshire Regiment from 1702 is located in a Grade I listed Georgian building designed in 1730 by Thomas Archer.
 The museum is set in a lovely Memorial Garden, featuring colourful roses surrounding the regimental memorial.
 The garden is open to the public during daylight hours.
 Serles House, Southgate Street Winchester,

 The court tries offences committed in the city of London